Why we need to ditch certainty and embrace uncertainty

 The old treadmill problem

 It was like I’d jumped onto a treadmill that was always increasing in speed.
-It ended up going so fast that it didn’t matter whether I chose to stay on, or get off – either way, I was going to end up hurting myself.
-Trying to be certain wasn’t working out very well for me.
-I had to take a leap off the treadmill.
+It ended up going so fast that it didn’t matter whether I chose to stay on, or get off – either way, I was going to hurt myself.
+Striving for certainty wasn’t working out for me.
+I had to jump off the treadmill.

-Thankfully, I started to learn about how my brain’s wiring had backed me into a corner, and how I could re-frame my beliefs and experiences in a way that would help me move into a different, more positive, relationship with uncertainty.
+Thankfully, I learned how my brain’s wiring had backed me into a corner, and how to re-frame my beliefs and experiences to move me into a different – more positive – relationship with uncertainty.

 photo of person using treadmill